 It was a glass-topped table and just totally unpractical with clumsy boys.
 Joe insists the table was slippy, hence why he spilled almost every drink he placed on it.
-The table was also far to light and was easily knocked, thus all drinks on it spilt.
+The table was also far too light and was easily knocked, thus all drinks on it spilt.

-1.A.
-Once the glass tabletop is removed measure the top and cut a piece of wood to the correct size and attach to the table with a bonding agent.
+- A. Firstly remove the table top, once the glass tabletop is removed measure the top of the table and cut a piece of wood to the correct size and attach to the table with a bonding agent.

-2.B.
-Decide on a tile arrangement and measure for any cuts needed.
+- B. Now decide on a tile arrangement and measure for any cuts needed.

-3.C.
-We went for a metal edged strip.
+- C. You also need to decide on an edging, we went for a metal edged strip.
 This is available from any hardware store.

-4.D.
-Cut tiles with a tile cutter, ensuring you wear goggles and use a guard.
+- D. Cut the tiles to the correct shape with a tile cutter, ensuring you wear goggles and use a guard.

-5.E.
-Position tiles and use tile cement and grut to secure.
+- E. Position tiles and use tile cement and grout to secure.
 We went for grey for a more contemporary effect.
-Once the tiles are dry cut the silver strip to the correct length ensuring you cut the corners on an angle to meet neatly on the corners, and attach with bonding agent.
+Once the tiles are dry cut the silver strip to the correct length ensuring you cut the corners on an angle to meet neatly on the corners, and now attach with a bonding agent.

 I am thrilled with how the table looks now.
 I always felt the table let our decking set down a little.
-Looking a little flimsy and dull.
 However now it is super stylish and looks so much more substantial.